nubenetes/awesome-kubernetes/docs/openshift.md

 * [Enabling OpenShift 4 Clusters to Stop and Resume Cluster VMs](https://blog.openshift.com/enabling-openshift-4-clusters-to-stop-and-resume-cluster-vms/)
 * [youtube: OpenShift on Google Cloud, AWS, Azure and localhost](https://www.youtube.com/watch?v=G-baPg3XhBo)
 * [blog.openshift.com: Simplifying OpenShift Case Information Gathering Workflow: **Must-Gather Operator** (In the context of Red Hat OpenShift 4.x and Kubernetes, it is considered a bad practice to ssh into a node and perform debugging actions) 🌟🌟🌟🌟](https://blog.openshift.com/simplifying-openshift-case-information-gathering-workflow-must-gather-operator/)
+* [blog.openshift.com: Introducing Red Hat OpenShift 4.3 to Enhance Kubernetes Security 🌟🌟🌟](https://blog.openshift.com/introducing-red-hat-openshift-4-3-to-enhance-kubernetes-security/) OpenShift 4.3 adds new capabilities and platforms to the installer, helping customers to embrace their company’s best security practices and gain greater access control across hybrid cloud environments.
+Customers can deploy OpenShift clusters to customer-managed, pre-existing VPN / VPC (Virtual Private Network / Virtual Private Cloud) and subnets on AWS, Microsoft Azure and Google Cloud Platform.
+They can also install OpenShift clusters with private facing load balancer endpoints, not publicly accessible from the Internet, on AWS, Azure and GCP.

 ## OKD4
 * [docs.okd.io 🌟🌟🌟](https://docs.okd.io/)